EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/aai.md

   openstack mapping set --rules mapping.egi.json egi-mapping
   ```

-- Update Apache configuration to use `aai.egi.eu` instead of `aai-demo.egi.eu`:
+- Update Apache configuration to use `aai.egi.eu` instead of `aai-demo.egi.eu`,
+  if you have multiple OIDC providers, you should as well update the providers
+  metadata and ESACO configuration.
+For the basic Apache configuration you
+  should set these values:

   ```ApacheConf
   OIDCProviderMetadataURL https://aai.egi.eu/auth/realms/egi/.well-known/openid-configuration